agex-inc/django-workflow/docs/faq.rst

 Can I have two authorization rules for one transition and have one of them wait the other? (``Vertical Authorization Rules``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Yes. ``django-river`` has some kind of a prioritization mechanism
+Yes. ``django-workflow_config`` has some kind of a prioritization mechanism
 between the authorization rules on the same transitions.
 One that is
 with more priority will be able to be seen and approved before the one with
 less priority on the same transitions.
 Let's say you have a workflow with a
 transition which should be approved by a team leader before it bothers
 the manager.
-That is so possible with ``django-river``.
+That is so possible with ``django-workflow_config``.

 Can I have two state fields in one ``Django`` model?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes.
-The qualifier of a workflow for ``django-river`` is the model class and field name.
+The qualifier of a workflow for ``django-workflow_config`` is the model class and field name.
 You can have as many workflow as you like in a ``Django`` model.

 Can I have two workflow in parallel?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes.
-The qualifier of a workflow for ``django-river`` is the model class and field name.
+The qualifier of a workflow for ``django-workflow_config`` is the model class and field name.
 You can have as many workflow as you like in a ``Django`` model.

 Can I have two workflow in different ``Django`` models?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes.
-The qualifier of a workflow for ``django-river`` is the model class and field name.
+The qualifier of a workflow for ``django-workflow_config`` is the model class and field name.
 So it is possible to qualify yet another workflow with a different model class.